 You’ll also get the benefit of their Segmented Crash Pad, which absorbs shock and adds an extra element of sturdiness.

 They’re also fairly breathable.
 The mesh upper has a section of tight-knit fabric and a wider-knit area, allowing for your feet to air really nicely.

 They do come in plenty of vibrant colors, but choose the Oyster/Alloy/White to get that sleek, stylish, all-white look.
 The men’s shoe does have a fair amount of black on the laces and padding, but it’s just as eye-catching and smart as the women’s.

 Be careful when purchasing, though – they seem to run small and narrow in the midfoot, according to buyers.

 - Neutral support

 - Full-length segmented crash pad for stability and shock absorption

 Top Stability Running Shoe

-Brooks also wins top spot for the best all-white stability shoe.
+Brooks – the most popular running shoe brand out there – also wins top spot for the best all-white stability shoe.
 The Adrenaline GTS is a good two decades old, which is an indication of just how popular this particular shoe is.

 These shoes have all the support you could want.
-Brooks’ GuideRails support system assists you to maintain your own personal natural position when running, effectively reducing pressure on your knees.
+Brooks’ GuideRails support system assists you in maintaining your own distinct natural position when running, effectively reducing pressure on your knees.